 ASTM E1528-06 Environmental Transaction Screen

-The purpose of ASTM E1528-06 is to define a good practice for conducting a transaction screen for a parcel of commercial real estate where the user wishes to conduct a limited environmental due diligence (less than a Phase I Environmental Site Assessment).
+The purpose of ASTM E1528-06 is to define a good practice for conducting a transaction screen for a parcel of commercial real estate where the user wishes to conduct a limited environmental due diligence (less than a Phase I Environmental Site Assessment) is one of the additional commercial services provided by Property360.

 Indoor Air Quality Screen

 Your best defense against purchasing an indoor air claim is a baseline air quality screen.
 Systemic water issues, poorly designed HVAC systems or slow release of Volatile Organic Compounds may take years to reach levels which affect people.
 Often, the seller is not aware of developing indoor environmental issues.
-Under law, once you purchase the asset, you purchase the problems.
+Under law, once you purchase the asset, you purchase the problems; that is why this is an invaluable as one of the additional commercial services.
 Unless there has been complaints regarding IAQ, it is most difficult to prove the Seller knew about the problem and failed to disclose it.

 Most insurance policies do not cover indoor air quality claims related to design flaws or deferred maintenance.
 Correcting indoor air quality can be expensive and may take considerable time.